Progressive web app: Technologies

 There are many technologies commonly used to create progressive web apps.
-A web application is considered a PWA if it satisfies the installation criteria and thus can work offline and can be added to device home screen.
-To meet this definition, all PWAs require at minimum a service worker and a manifest.
+A web application is considered a PWA if it satisfies the installation criteria, thus can work offline and can be added to the device's home screen.
+To meet this definition, all PWAs require at minimum a manifest and a service worker.
+Other technologies may be used to store data, communicate with servers or execute code.

 Manifest

-The web app manifest is a W3C specification defining a JSON-based manifest (usually labelled manifest.json) to provide developers a centralized place to put metadata associated with a web application including:
+The web app manifest is a World Wide Web Consortium (W3C) specification defining a JSON-based manifest (usually labelled manifest.json) to provide developers with a centralized place to put metadata associated with a web application including: